About the Commission

 The ACPD was originally established as two sister Commissions: the U.S. Advisory Commission on Information and the U.S. Advisory Commission on Educational Exchange, under Section 601 of the U.S. Information and Educational Exchange Act of 1948, commonly known as the Smith-Mundt Act, as amended (22 U.S.C.
 1469).
 The Mutual Educational and Cultural Exchange Act of 1961, commonly known as the Fulbright–Hays Act, led to the reorganization of the Advisory Commission on Educational Exchange into the U.S. Advisory Commission on Educational and Cultural Affairs.
 In 1977, the Commissions were merged and became the U.S. Advisory Commission on Public Diplomacy.

 The ACPD’s seven Members are nominated by the President and confirmed by the Senate.
 They have been selected from a cross-section of professional backgrounds and serve three-year terms, although they can be reappointed.
 It is a bipartisan body; not more than four members are to be from any one political party.
 The ACPD’s Executive Director oversees daily operations and works actively with the executive, legislature, NGO community, businesses, and academia to produce critical and constructive thought on how to improve the government’s public diplomacy processes and activities worldwide.

 The ACPD serves as a convener for the variety of practitioners throughout the U.S. government who work to communicate and build relationships with foreign audiences, in addition to the researchers, practitioners, and thought leaders outside of the government who can help us rethink the future of public diplomacy.
 Its primary product is the Comprehensive Annual Report on Public Diplomacy and International Broadcasting Activities, which breaks down roughly $2.0 billion of programs worldwide.
-The Commission periodically publishes special reports, such as Can Public Diplomacy Survive the Internet: Bots, Echo Chambers, and Disinformation, which highlights the various ways communication technologies are changing the practice of diplomacy, and suggests several paths for success moving forward.
+The Commission periodically publishes special reports, such as [6 MB], which highlights the various ways communication technologies are changing the practice of diplomacy, and suggests several paths for success moving forward.